 Rule of Thumb for Using Chicken Fat

-A good rule of thumb then is to open your pantry and take a look.
-If you see a lot of boxes from the store in there, you should be doing your cooking with a traditional fat that is really low in polyunsaturates like butter, ghee, coconut oil, tallow and suet.
-Palm, goose and duck fat, while a bit higher in polyunsaturates would also be fine for cooking occasionally even if there are some processed foods still to be removed from your family’s diet.
+A good rule of thumb is to open your pantry and take a look.
+If you see a lot of boxes from the store, you should be doing your cooking with a traditional fat.
+These fats include butter, ghee, coconut oil, tallow, lard and suet.
+Palm, goose and duck fat, while a bit higher in polyunsaturates, would also be fine for cooking occasionally even if some processed foods still remain in your family’s diet.

-Save the chicken fat, however, for when you are more fully transitioned to Traditional Diet so there is not an inadvertent overconsumption of polyunsaturates which would most definitely keep the brakes on as you continue your journey to optimal health.
+Save the chicken fat for when you are more fully transitioned to Traditional Diet.
+This approach ensures no overconsumption of polyunsaturates which would keep the brakes on as you continue your journey to optimal health.

 Sarah, The Healthy Home Economist